j-c-h-e-n-g/cookbook-pokenum/README.md

 # pokenum-cookbook

 In the grand scheme of things, this doesn't really do much does it?
 Well at least it produces a working locally running pokenum.
 Sure you could rewrite it or do this some other way, but that would be less fun.
+This is fun and entertaining because it's the intersection/overlap between Chef and poker.

 ## Supported Platforms